karthickram286/the-code-less-travelled/src/blog-posts/project-lombok-intro.md

 ###Lombok Annotations

 * ####Getters and Setters
-We can use these annotations either at class level or at field level.
+We can use these annotations either at class level or at the field level.

     When it is set at *class level* getters and setters are created for all fields.